 Pastel chalk made from natural earth tones and iron oxides

-We make pastel chalk by hand with chalk from local quarries and non-toxic pigments from the areas of the world where the most beautiful shades occur.
+We make pastel chalk by hand with chalk from local quarries non-toxic pigments from the areas of the world where the most beautiful shades occur.

 At the workshop in Højerup, we mix and knead the chalk mass, then hand-roll each chalk dry and cut before packing it in the box.